cursey/kanan/README.md

 ## Known issues
 * The WindowsAppearFaster patch seems to cause crashes in certain locations.
 Disable it if you encounter this issue.
+* Closing the command prompt after patches have been applied has caused crashes for some users.
+If you experience a crash immediately after closing the command prompt then leave it open for now.
+    * If kanan.bat does not stay open then something is most likely wrong with your python install.

-## Credits
+## Original patch authors
-* Credits to Blade3575 for the bitmap font and elf lag patches.
-* Credits to Step29 for the NPC fast text, one click revive and windows appear faster patches.
+Blade3575
+* Bitmap font
+* Elf lag

+Step29
+* NPC fast text
+* One click revive
+* Windows appear faster

 ## Contributing
 Contributions are welcome.
 If you are contributing a patch that you aren't the